 - Cap’s Place, a historic waterfront restaurant nearby, is actually related to the lighthouse’s history.
 During Prohibition, lighthouse keeper Thomas Knight’s brother built a restaurant on an island near the inlet.
 Called “Club Unique,” it served illegal booze brought in by rum-running boats.
 Club Unique became Cap’s Place and it’s still operating as a restaurant in its historic shack-like buildings.

-- Good local kayaking: West Lake Park in Hollywood and John U. Lloyd State Park in Dania Beach
+- Good local kayaking: West Lake Park in Hollywood and Mizell-Johnson State Park in Dania Beach

 - Flamingo Gardens in Davie is a good place to enjoy the plants and animals of South Florida